floragunncom/search-guard-docs/_content/_docs_quickstart/firststeps_adding_users.md

 category: first_steps
 order: 100
 layout: docs
-description: How to add new Search Guard users by using sgadmin and the Search Guard configuration.
+description: How to add new Search Guard users by using sgctl and the Search Guard configuration.
 resources:
   - internal-users-database|Internal user database (docs)
   - sgctl|Using sgctl (docs)